-The team at North Lyneham Professional Centre will work together to provide you the best possible care.
+The team will work together to provide you the best possible care.
 This includes keeping your GP informed of your progress, along with making sure they receive a copy of your management plan regularly.
 If you need to cancel your appointment, we ask that you provide at least 48 hours notice.
 Appointments need to be reconfirmed 48 hours before.
 We look forward to helping you move onto the next phase of your life in the most positive manner.

 An anxiety disorder is when your anxiety gets out of control and starts to affect your life.

 Anxiety disorders are the most common mental health problem in Australia and New Zealand.
 Around 1 in 3 of us will have an anxiety disorder at some point in our lives.

 Having an anxiety disorder can be distressing and make it difficult for you to live your life the way you want.
 However, there are effective treatments available and effective ways to prevent anxiety.

 Depression is a mental illness that makes a person feel sad or unable to enjoy anything for weeks at a time.

 They can also have other symptoms, such as having no energy, being irritable, or having problems with sleep.